Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 The panels of Fig.\,\ref{fig:cuts-bb-1} show the efficiencies of selecting the long-lived mediator particle signal that comes from the decay of the Higgs boson produced in the ggF mode with the cuts discussed above when it has a mass of 10\,GeV, and 50\,GeV and varying decay lengths.
 We find that the $\Delta\phi_{\rm max}$ cut affects the 10\,GeV benchmark much more than that of 50\,GeV, the efficiency drops by about half on applying this cut compared to that before applying it.
 We have already seen a similar effect for displaced muons as well.
 To dig a little deeper, we take a look into the distribution of these vertices in the $R-Z$ plane of the detector.
 For both the mediator particle masses, we have shown in the panels of Fig.\,\ref{fig:cuts-bb-2} the vertex distribution for the decay length which has the best sensitivity for that particular mass; 1\,m and 5\,m for the 10\,GeV, and 50\,GeV mediator particles, respectively.
 We can observe that the $\Delta\phi_{\rm max}$ cut selects only events with a much lesser displacement of the dSV for the 10\,GeV mediator particle than the 50\,GeV one.
 This could be understood from the fact that the 10\,GeV mediator particle has more boost and that combined with longer displacements, make the cluster of particles from the mediator particle decay more collimated.
 The 50\,GeV mediator particle having less boost can satisfy the $\Delta\phi_{\rm max}$ cut even for longer displacements and thus, is not affected much by this cut.

-Table\,\ref{tab:jets_cuts} summarises the various sets of cuts applied when the mediator particle decays into a pair of quarks, i.e. light quarks ($u$, $d$ or $s$), $c$ quarks or $b$ quarks giving displaced jets, denoted as $D_{jj}^i$, where $i$ stands for either a harder set of cuts\,($D^H_{jj}$) or a softer set of cuts\,($D^S_{jj}$).
-On the other hand, Fig.\,\ref{fig:bb-14TeV-combo} shows the projected upper limit on the branching fraction, Br$(h \to \phi \phi)$, for the four combinations of cuts as described in the beginning of this section for six benchmark masses starting from 10\,GeV and a range of decay lengths, assuming 100\,\% decay branching fraction to a $b$-quark pair.
-We have combined the results of ggF, VBF, Vh-jet, and Vh-lep production modes for the 14\,TeV HL-LHC experiment with an integrated luminosity of 3000\,fb$^{-1}$, which is the amount of data expected to be collected by the end of the experiment.
-When the mediator decays to a pair of $b$-quarks, we observe that the best limits are obtained with the $D_{jets}^H \geq$ 1\,vtx set of cuts: Br$(h \to \phi \phi)<1.1\times10^{-5}$ and $7.5\times10^{-6}$ at $c\tau=$ 0.5\,m and 5\,m for 10\,GeV and 50\,GeV mediators respectively.
-This is closely followed by the $P^S\times D_{jets}^S \geq$ 1\,vtx set with the limits increased by a factor of $\sim 3$.
-Compared to our displaced di-muon analysis, the limits degrade by factor of $\sim$ 12-15 when we constrain the decay to the CMS MS, and the mediator decays to $b$-jets.
-The analysis with the $D_{jets}^H \geq$ 1\,vtx set of cuts is sensitive corresponding to branching $\sim10^{-3}$ till a decay length of around 1000\,m for 10\,GeV mediator and 5000\,m for 50\,GeV mediator.
+Table\,\ref{tab:jets_cuts} summarises the various sets of cuts applied when the mediator particle decays into a pair of light quarks ($u$, $d$ or $s$ quarks), $c$ quarks, $b$ quarks or gluons giving displaced jets, denoted as $D_{jets}^i$, where $i$ stands for either a harder set of cuts\,($D^H_{jets}$) or a softer set of cuts\,($D^S_{jets}$).
+On the other hand, Fig.\,\ref{fig:bb-14TeV-combo} shows the projected upper limit on the branching fraction, Br$(h \to \phi \phi)$, for the four combinations of cuts as described in the beginning of this section for six benchmark masses starting from 10\,GeV and a range of decay lengths, assuming 100\,\% decay branching fraction into a pair of $b$-quark pair.
+We have combined the results of ggF, VBF, Vh-jet, and Vh-lep production modes of the Higgs boson for the 14\,TeV HL-LHC experiment with an integrated luminosity of 3000\,fb$^{-1}$, which is the amount of data expected to be collected by the end of the experiment.
+When the mediator decays into a pair of $b$-quarks, we observe that the the best limit of Br$(h \to \phi \phi)<7.5\times10^{-6}$ is obtained with the $D_{jets}^H \geq$ 1\,vtx set of cuts for the 50\,GeV mediator at $c\tau=5$\,m and Br$(h \to \phi \phi)<6.2\times10^{-5}$ is obtained with the $P^S\times D_{jets}^S \geq$ 1\,vtx set of cuts for the 10\,GeV mediator at $c\tau=1$\,m.
+The analysis with the $P^S\times D_{jets}^S \geq$ 1\,vtx ($D_{jets}^H \geq$ 1\,vtx) set of cuts is sensitive corresponding to branching $\sim10^{-3}$ till a decay length of around 5000\,m for the 10\,GeV (50\,GeV) mediator.
+Compared to our displaced di-muon analysis, the best limit for the 50\,GeV mediator degrades by factor of $\sim$ 12 and the most sensitive $c\tau$ value shifts from 50\,cm to 5\,m when we constrain the decay to the CMS MS, and the mediator decays to $b$-jets.